pingidentity/pingdirectory-go-client/docs/UnboundidTotpSaslMechanismHandlerResponse.md

 ### NewUnboundidTotpSaslMechanismHandlerResponse

-`func NewUnboundidTotpSaslMechanismHandlerResponse(schemas []EnumunboundidTotpSaslMechanismHandlerSchemaUrn, identityMapper string, enabled bool, ) *UnboundidTotpSaslMechanismHandlerResponse`
+`func NewUnboundidTotpSaslMechanismHandlerResponse(schemas []EnumunboundidTotpSaslMechanismHandlerSchemaUrn, id string, identityMapper string, enabled bool, ) *UnboundidTotpSaslMechanismHandlerResponse`

 NewUnboundidTotpSaslMechanismHandlerResponse instantiates a new UnboundidTotpSaslMechanismHandlerResponse object This constructor will assign default values to properties that have it defined,